What is a hostel?

 In terms of facilities, location and safety, hostels can easily give hotels a run for their money.
 They’ve got rooftop pools, kingsize beds, 24/7 security and en-suite bathrooms.
 To find out just how luxurious hostels have become, read the section on hostel facilities above.

-Die Wohngemeinschaft in Cologne
+Die Wohngemeinschaft in Germany

-Fabrika Hostel & Suites in Tbilisi
+Fabrika Hostel & Suites in Georgia

 Lots of people don’t realise that in addition to dorms, hostels also have private rooms.
 So you can have your own space, without sacrificing the fun that only a hostel can give you.
 Private rooms in hostels are perfect for older travellers or couples who want a bit more privacy.
 They’re more expensive than dorms, but they tend to be cheaper than other types of accommodation.
 In terms of facilities, private hostel rooms are on a par with hotels – plus you get the added bonus of amazing social areas, free events and like-minded travellers.
 Sometimes a private bathroom is included too!

 Are hostels only in Europe?

-USA Hostels Ocean Beach in San Diego
+USA Hostels Ocean Beach in the USA

 As a general rule of thumb, hostels cost much less than other types of accommodation, because you’re sharing your space with other travellers.
 Even if you opt to stay in a private room, hostels can still save you money both on the basic price of the room as well as all the added extras such as events, communal kitchen, and free wifi.